Computational-Plant-Science/plantit/docs/md/developer_docs/defining_workflows.md

 - INPUT: the path to an input file or directory
 - OUTPUT: the path to the directory results will be written to
 - INDEX: the index of the current input file (if there are multiple, otherwise defaults to 1 for single-file or -directory tasks)

+### Contact email

+You can provide a contact email via an `email` attribute.
+If this attribute is provided, a `mailto` link will be shown in the user interface to allow your workflow's users to easily contact you.

 ### Jobqueue deployment targets